-The flatwoods salamander is listed as threatened by the USFWS.
+The flatwoods salamander is listed as T by the USFWS.
+The Property is at the western edge of the range of the flatwoods salamander is listed as T by the USFWS.
 The Property is at the western edge of the range of the flatwoods salamander as mapped by Ashton (1992).
-The flatwoods salamander inhabits fire-maintained, open-canopied longleaf pine and slash pine savannas and flatwoods on the southeastern coastal plain (Ashton 1992, Means et al. 1996, Palis 1997).
-Breeding sites include pine flatwoods depressions such as pond-cypress- or blackgum-dominated swamps, graminoid-dominated depressions, roadside ditches, and borrow pits that are generally devoid of large predatory fishes.
+The flatwoods salamander inhabits firemaintained, open-canopied longleaf pine and slash pine savannas and flatwoods on the southeastern coastal plain (Ashton 1992, Means et al. 1996, Palis 1997).
+Breeding sites include pine flatwoods depressions such as pond-cypress or blackgum-dominated swamps, graminoid-dominated depressions, roadside ditches, and borrow pits that are generally devoid of large predatory fishes.
 Adults migrate to breeding sites between October and December and lay eggs on various substrates prior to wetlands filling with water in response to winter rains (Palis 1997).
 Breeding ponds range in size from 0.05-23.5 acres and generally are <1.6 feet deep (Palis 1996).
 Post-larval flatwoods salamanders are fossorial, often occupying crayfish (Procambarus spp.) burrows, and inhabit mesic pine-wiregrass flatwoods and savannas with little to no midstory and an open overstory in the uplands surrounding breeding ponds.
 Movements of 1.1 miles have been recorded away from breeding ponds and into surrounding pine flatwoods (Ashton 1992), and movements of 985-1,640 feet away from breeding ponds have also been reported (Means et al. 1996).
 Home range sizes of 0.37 acre have been reported (Ashton 1992), and approximately 2,500 acres of terrestrial habitat surrounding a breeding site is probably needed to sustain a breeding population (Palis 1997).
-Available databases contain three records of flatwoods salamanders occurring on the Property, one of which is on the Murphree Wellfield Conservation Easement (1947) and the other two are north (1974) and south (pre-1980) of SR 26 near Newnans Lake Conservation Area.
-Most of the areas of the site that were mapped as potentially suitable flatwoods salamander habitat by the FWC (Endries et al. 2009) are on lands of the Lochloosa Conservation Easement and the Murphree

-Wellfield Conservation Easement.
-Although flatwoods salamanders have been documented on the site, these records are old and it is likely that this species no longer is present based on the absence of recent documented occurrences, FWC models that indicate that very little of the site contains habitats that are potentially suitable for this species, and because intensive silvicultural operations have likely eliminated preferred habitats for flatwoods salamanders.
+Available databases contain one record of flatwoods salamanders occurring on the Property on the Murphree Wellfield Conservation Easement (1947).
+There are also two records of occurrence within the vicinity of the Proeprty, north (1974) and south (pre-1980) of SR 26 near Newnans Lake Conservation Area.
+Most of the areas of the site that were mapped as potentially suitable flatwoods salamander habitat by the FWC (Endries et al. 2009) are on lands of the Lochloosa Conservation Easement and the Murphree Wellfield Conservation Easement.
+Although flatwoods salamanders have been documented on the site, these records are old and it is likely that this species is no longer present based on the absence of recent documented occurrences, FWC models that indicate that very little of the site contains habitats that are potentially suitable for this species, and because intensive silvicultural operations have likely eliminated preferred habitats for flatwoods salamanders.

-3.14.1.8 Striped Newt (Notophthalmus perstriatus)
+3.16.1.8 Striped Newt (Notophthalmus perstriatus)